 Coronavirus: UK reports 761 deaths amid care-home controversy

-Germany to allow some shops to reopen next week as European leaders consider easing lockdowns
+Germany may allow some shops reopen next week as European leaders consider easing lockdowns

 The UK reported a further 761 coronavirus-related deaths in hospitals on Wednesday as the government faces a backlash over its handling of the growing crisis.